MicrosoftDocs/SupportArticles-docs/Teams/files/guests-cannot-access-files.md

         - **Anyone**
         - **New and existing guests**

-If the issue persists, Microsoft 365 administrators can run a [self-diagnostic tool](https://aka.ms/TeamsFilesGuestAccessDiag) within the tenant to verify possible issues with Guest users accessing files in Teams.
+If the issue persists, Microsoft 365 administrators can run a [self-diagnostic tool](https://aka.ms/TeamsFilesGuestAccessDiag) within the tenant to verify possible issues with guest users accessing files in Teams.

 **Note:** This feature isn't available for Microsoft 365 Government, Microsoft 365 operated by 21Vianet, or Microsoft 365 Germany.